tyoeer/tyoeerUtils/README.md

+# DEPRECATED

+This was originally kept separate from [Chaoshead](https://github.com/tyoeer/Chaoshead/) because of other projects that would use this.
+However, those other projects never fully materialised, so the relevant code has been copied to Chaoshead for easier development, and this repository has been deprecated/archived.

+It is being kept around because a never released WIP project does use this, and deleting this repo would break that project.

 # tyoeerUtils

 Utility stuff for Löve2D the way I like things.
 This is basically a collection of stuff I had a tendency to copy over, so the way things work and are documentated (if they are) differ.